Pariah (video game)

 Pariah is a first-person shooter video game developed by Digital Extremes.
 It was released in May 2005 for Microsoft Windows and Xbox.
-It uses a modified version of the Unreal Engine and the Havok physics engine.
+It uses a modified version of the Unreal Engine 2 and the Havok physics engine.
 A PlayStation 2 version was also in development but cancelled.

 Gameplay

 Pariah features standard first-person shooter gameplay, largely influenced by the Unreal franchise, particularly Unreal 2 (whose game engine Pariah is based on).
-The single-player and multi-player game feature drivable vehicles that may be used in combat.
-The most remarkable feature is the use of collectible weapon energy cores with which to upgrade the player's weapons, giving them additional features and greater power.
-Each weapon in the game can be upgraded a total of 3 times.
+The single-player and multiplayer modes include drivable vehicles that can be utilized in combat scenarios.
+One of the standout features is the incorporation of collectible weapon energy cores, which are used to upgrade the player's weapons, granting them additional features and increased power.
+Each weapon in the game can be upgraded a maximum of three times.

 Synopsis

-Pariah notably omits to explain key background information about the plot and the in-game universe from the player, and thus much of the story progresses without any context or background for the player to identify with.
-Even at the end of the game, many key plot points remain largely unexplained, leaving it up to the player to conjecture as to what really happened.
+Pariah notably omits to explain key background information about the plot and the in-game universe to the player, thus causing much of the story to progress without any context or background for the player to identify with.
+Even at the end of the game, many key plot points remain largely unexplained, leaving it up to the player to conjecture about what really happened.

 Setting

 The game takes place 30 years after mankind fought a devastating war against an enemy known as "The Shroud".
 Exactly who or what the Shroud are is never actually explained.
-At the end of the game they are shown to be hairless humans with corpse-white skin and highly advanced technology, although whether they are aliens, terrorists, mutants, or something else is never clearly revealed.
-Supposedly, the Shroud were vanquished 30 years ago, but their reappearance towards the end of the game shows that this is not true.
+At the end of the game, they are shown to be hairless humans with corpse-white skin and highly advanced technology, although whether they are aliens, terrorists, mutants, or something else is never clearly revealed.
+Supposedly, the Shroud were vanquished 30 years ago, but their reappearance toward the end of the game indicates that this is not true.

 In the wake of the war, a large portion of the Earth is now an uncivilized wasteland known as "the Zone", inhabited by Scavengers, the violent descendants of prisoners and convicts who were released by the Shroud during the war.
 Human civilization is now controlled by a government known as the Alliance.
-According to the game manual, the Alliance mostly live in off-world colonies on other planets, but this is never shown or mentioned in the game.
+According to the game manual, the Alliance mostly lives in off-world colonies on other planets, but this is never shown or mentioned in the game.